-Colonizers arriving in the late 16th century saw an unusual tongue of land thrust into Manila Bay and saw its value as the main staging ground from where they could launch their bulky galleons.
-Formed in the shape of a hook, which in Tagalog is called kawit, it became the most important port linking the colony to the outside world.
+As early as the Spanish regime, Cavite was already a significant area of interest.
+In particular, the colonizers arriving in the late 16th century have found importance to the unusual tongue of land thrust into Manila Bay.
+They perceived its value to become a main staging ground where they could launch their bulky galleons.
+Formed in the shape of a hook, which in Tagalog is called Kawit, it became the most significant port linking the colony to the outside world.

-What is now Cavite City was once a mooring place for Chinese junks trading that came to trade with the settlements around Manila Bay.
-In 1571, Spanish colonizers founded the port and city of Cavite and fortified the settlement as a first line of defense for the city of Manila.
-Galleons were built and fitted at the port and many Chinese merchants settled in the communities of Bacoor and Kawit, opposite the Spanish city to trade silks, porcelain and other Oriental goods.
-The vibrant mix of traders, Spanish seamen and local residents gave rise to the use of pidgin Spanish called chabacano.
+The present location of Cavite City was once a mooring place for Chinese junks trading that came to trade with the settlements around Manila Bay.
+In 1571, Spanish colonizers founded the port in the said area.
+They also fortified the settlement as a first line of defense for the city of Manila.
+Galleons were built and fitted at the port and many Chinese merchants settled in the communities of Bacoor and Kawit.
+They are opposite the Spanish city to trade silks, porcelain and other Oriental goods.
+The vibrant mix of traders, Spanish seamen and local residents gave rise to the use of pidgin Spanish called Chabacano.

-In 1614, the politico-military jurisdiction of Cavite was established covering all the present territory except for the town of Maragondon, which used to belong to the corregimiento of Mariveles.
+In 1614, the politico-military jurisdiction of Cavite was established.
+It covers all the present territory of Cavite except for the town of Maragondon, which used to belong to the Corregimiento of Mariveles.
 Maragondon was ceded to Cavite in 1754.
 Within Maragondon was a settlement established in 1663 for Christian exiles from Ternate, Mollucas.

-Owing to its military importance, Cavite was attacked by foreigners in their quest to conquer Manila and the Philippines.
-The Dutch made a surprise attack on the city in 1647, founding the port incessantly, but were repulsed.
-In 1672, the British occupied the port during their two-year interregnum in the Philippines.
+Considering that Cavite was a valuable asset due to its military importance, Cavite was attacked by foreigners in their quest to conquer Manila and the Philippines.
+The Dutch made a surprise attack on the city in 1647, pounding the port incessantly, but were repulsed.
+Likewise, in 1672, the British occupied the port during their two-year interregnum in the Philippines.
 American forces attacked the Spanish squadron in Cavite.
 The Spanish defeat marked the end of Spanish rule in the country.